 At the Chalet Cookery School course you will be eased, step by step, through the varied routines of ski chalet life and its many activities.
-This will ensure you will be well prepared and organised to adapt to the role of a confident chalet host, able to provide maximum guest satisfaction.
-You will be expected present yourself as efficient and well organised, keep your chalet to an excellent standard and be an excellent time keeper, allowing your guests more time in the mountains.
+This will ensure you will be well prepared and organised to adapt to the role and become a confident chalet host.
+You will be expected to present yourself as efficient and well organised, keep your chalet clean to an excellent standard and be an excellent time keeper, allowing your guests more time in the mountains.

 Food and Recipes

-Throughout your 7-days course at the Chalet Cookery School you will stay with us at the Chalet Amuse Bouche in the French Alps.
+Throughout your 7-days course at the Chalet Cookery School you will stay with us at Chalet Nichoir, La Plagne.
+In the beautiful Tarentaise valley of the French Alps.
 You will have the opportunity to discover a range of menus that have been thoroughly tried and tested and learn the best ways to prepare, present and serve food, timing your cooking to perfection using different methods.
 You will also be taught the fundamental skills needed to meet the needs of guests with varied dietary requirements and how to accommodate and adapt these to your menu.
-In addition a part of the course will concentrate on catering for children by producing menus that will be quick and effective with stunning results.

 Table Laying and Ambience

 Presenting a table correctly is vital in creating the appropriate ambience for every meal in the chalet.
 You will be shown how to create the WOW factor that will give your table embellishment the right impact.
 You will be taught how to concentrate on the small details that will really impress your guests.
 You will learn how to manage a successful dinner party.